 Anchovy can be sold in many different forms, from canned, to oil packed to salt cured to fillet.
 Europeans more commonly eat them after they have marinated.

 Some common foods that are made with anchovy that you may not have known about are in Caesar salad dressing.
 They are also a key ingredient in the creation of Worcestershire sauce.
-Our burger creation would not be as decadent without anchovies as Worcestershire sauce is one of our key ingredients!
+And where would our burger creation be without anchovies as Worcestershire sauce is one of our key ingredients!

 Anchovy Health Benefits